Image: Matt Anderson Photography/Getty

 As welll as the ever-popular snorkelling and scuba diving, water-lovers can night dive during a full moon on Curaçao or learn to sail on the British Virgin Islands.

 Want to make the most of your honeymoon without the stress of organising a complicated itinerary?
 Check out Island Routes, Sandals Resorts' local adventure tour partner, who arrange unforgettable experiences across the Caribbean.

 For gastronomy lovers, we mentioned Oistins’ Fish Fry with traditional sides like macaroni pie and grilled plantain in Barbados, and Jamaica for unbeatable jerk.
 Try a beach BBQ on Sandy Island off Anguilla for seriously fresh fish or seek contemporary French-Creole cooking on tiny St Martin.
 You won’t be able to resist the scent from The Grenada Chocolate Company either.

 To wash it all down, don’t miss Mount Gay Rum Visitor Centre in Barbados – the oldest rum distillery in the world – and the coffee estates on Jamaica’s Blue Mountains.
 Soggy Dollar Bar on Jost Van Dyke in the BVIs, reached only by swimming, lives up to its legendary reputation.

 A charming hotel set on the beautiful Playa Rincon.
 If you’re staying for a honeymoon, you get their four-poster suite, a bottle of bubbles upon arrival and breakfast in bed served to you.

 Grenadine House, St Vincent

-Discover the best of Creole cooking at this charming 18-bedroom hotel overlooking the bay and island of Bequia – ideal for a romantic day trip.
+Discover the best of Creole cooking at this lovely 18-bedroom hotel overlooking the bay and island of Bequia – ideal for a romantic day trip.